cuteworks/powerline/README.md

 ```

 After creating or changing any step files:
-* Make sure they are readable by the `cuteworks` user (as well as directories in their path)
+* Make sure they and the scripts they point to are readable by the `cuteworks` user (as well as directories in their path)
+  * I recommend adding the cuteworks user to your user group and leaving the files group-readable and group-executable

 * Restart the powerline service to enumerate the step files and reload the endpoints

 ```